streetpea/chiaki-ng/docs/setup/configuration.md

     7. Click out of the dialog boxes and see that your console now shows registered

         ![Console Registered](images/PS5Connected.png)

+=== "Upgrading from Using Chiaki Flatpak"

+    !!!
+Tip "Make sure you're on the right tab!"

+        If you haven't set up the Chiaki flatpak on your client device [i.e., Steam Deck], please switch to the **New to Using Chiaki/chiaki-ng Tab.** If you have set up the official Chiaki flatpak before (no, you don't have to uninstall `Chiaki` :wink:) and want to try `chiaki-ng`, you're in the right place! :tada:

+    1. Create initial file templates for `chiaki-ng`

+        1. Open `chiaki-ng` by clicking the Steam icon in the bottom left and searching for it in the `Games` section via the graphical user interface (GUI) or by entering `flatpak run io.github.streetpea.chiaki-ng` in the `konsole`.

+            !!!
+Question "What if chiaki-ng doesn't appear in the `Games` section?"

+                If `chiaki-ng` doesn't appear in the `Games` section, go to `All Applications` and search for `chiaki-ng` there.
+It should show up in the `Games` section, but I've noticed that sometimes it only shows up in its appropriate section after a restart.
+Going to `All Applications` works in all cases.

+        2. Close `chiaki-ng`

+    2. Copy your configuration file from the Chiaki flatpak with the following `konsole` command

+        ``` bash
+        cp ~/.var/app/re.chiaki.Chiaki/config/Chiaki/Chiaki.conf ~/.var/app/io.github.streetpea.Chiaki4deck/config/Chiaki/Chiaki.conf
+        ```

+    3. Open `chiaki-ng` again and you should see your registered console and settings from Chiaki now copied to `chiaki-ng`.

+        !!!
+Question "What Did I Just Do?"

+            You just replaced the config file (flatpak stores config files for each app in `~/.var/app/appid/config` where `appid` is your app's appid) for `chiaki-ng` (which doesn't have your details yet) with the one for Chiaki (which you already went through the registration process and configured settings for) so that you don't have to go back through the same process with `chiaki-ng` and can start using it as quickly as possible.

 ## Testing your Connection